Update: USGBC has closed Pilot Credits 5 and 6 to new project registrants as of 1/12/11.

 Currently, credit submittals have not been finalized; as the pilot continues, these require-ments will evolve.
 At this time, please submit one to two pieces of documentation to sup-port your claims, and assist in the development of the submittals.

 Excerpted from LEED Pilot Credit Library

 To maximize opportunities for integrative, cost-effective adoption of green design and construction strategies.
-Utilize innovative approaches and techniques for green design and construction.
+To utilize innovative approaches and techniques for green design and construction.

-Use cross discipline design and decision making for all phases of design and construction.
+Use cross discipline design and decision making, beginning in the programming and pre-design phase.
 At a minimum, ensure the following process:

 The homepage for the LEED Pilot Credit Library.
 The LEED Pilot Credit Library is intended to facilitate the introduction of new prerequisites and credits to LEED.
 This process will allow USGBC to test and refine credits through LEED 2009 project evaluations before they are sent through the balloting process for introduction into LEED.